 The Bellerive Safeguarding team is comprised of senior members of staff who take the lead in ensuring the safeguarding policy is adhered to and that all staff are trained in all matters relating to our statutory safeguarding duties.

-Mrs Jenni Westwood is the Designated Safeguarding lead.
+Mrs Cath Sharpe is the Designated Safeguarding Lead.

-She is supported in the Safeguarding team by Mr Paul Taylor, Mrs Louisa Allerston, Mr Paul McMenamin and Mrs Joanna Walker
+She is supported in the Safeguarding team by Mr Paul McMenamin (Deputy Safeguarding Lead), Mrs Kayte Walsh and Ms. Bianca Parry

 Merseyside Violence Reduction Partnership

 With increased numbers of students working from home due to the closure of schools due to Coronavirus, please see below for some guidance to help our families with their emotional help at these challenging times:

 Please see below for the latest Bellerive Safeguarding newsletters: